Guide

 Send a CSV report as an attachment

-The simplest reporting pattern: query data, export to CSV, attach it to an email.
-According to a 2024 Statista survey, 82% of businesses still use spreadsheets as their primary reporting tool.
-CSV is universal.
+Sending a CSV report from PowerShell follows a three-step pattern: query data from a database or API, export with Export-Csv, and attach the file to an outbound email.
+According to a 2024 Statista survey, 82% of businesses still use spreadsheets as their primary reporting format, making CSV the safest default for automated reports that recipients will open in Excel or Google Sheets.

 # sales-report.ps1 -- Query data and email a CSV attachment